A ShootDotEdit Guest Post

 In stationary poses, you ask your clients to sit or stand in a given position and create the emotion by giving them an assignment such as thinking of a certain thought or moment.
 This sounds maybe a bit strange, but what you’re actually doing is creating an amazing experience for your clients.
 By telling them what to think about, they will genuinely feel the emotions, rather than fake them.

-For example, do you want to make them laugh?
+For example, do you want to make poses more fun?
+Try to make them laugh!
 Let one partner tell the other in their sexiest voice what their favorite pizza ingredients are.
 You can vary the choice of food (or even type of voice) of course.
 It’s all about bringing an unexpected and humorous mood.

 Do you want to create a more intimate moment, for an emotional photo?
 Have them remember their first date and what they’ve gone through as a couple.